teunvw14/GenericMandelbrotViewer/README.md

 # Generic Mandelbrot Viewer

 This project is a CUDA/C implementation of a Mandelbrot Set viewer.
-If you're not familiar with the Mandelbrot Set: it's staggeringly beautiful (just look at the [samples](#samples)).
+If you're not familiar with the Mandelbrot Set: it's a beautiful mathematical object (just look at the [samples](#samples)).
 A passion project.

 # Background info

-I've had a fascination for the Mandelbrot Set for a while now - which is why I created the [pybrot project](https://github.com/teunvw14/pybrot) using Python during my 2018 High School summer break; I learned a bunch and really enjoyed the process.
+I've had a fascination for the Mandelbrot Set for a while now - which is why I created the [pybrot project](https://github.com/teunvw14/pybrot) using Python during my 2018 High School summer break; I learned a bunch and was pretty happy with the end result.

-Unfortunately, because it was written in Python, it was horrendously slow.
-For that reason, I've wanted to implement a mandelbrot viewer/renderer in a different, faster language ever since I finished that project.
+Unfortunately, because it was written in Python, pybrot wasn't particularly fast.
+For that reason, I've wanted to implement a mandelbrot viewer/renderer in C ever since I finished the original Python project.

-Obviously, many others have made far better implementations of fractal viewers than this one - but that isn't the point.
-I wanted to see how much faster *I* could make make it.
+And so this project was born.
+I wanted to see how much I could improve on performance if I chose a programming language that was closer to the metal.

-Hence why I created this project: a Mandelbrot viewer that is roughly **five hundred times faster** than my pybrot implementation, thanks to the power of GPU computing and C. Whoo!
+Hence why I created this project: a Mandelbrot viewer written in C / CUDA.
+The results were satisfactory: this implementation is roughly **five hundred times faster** than my pybrot implementation.
+Whoo!

 This project taught me:
 - the basics of GPU computing using CUDA; and